 She Has Less Blood in Her Extremities

-When you get cold, the blood vessels in your hands and feet constrict to redirect blood flow (and heat) towards the center of your body, keeping your most vital organs toasty.
+When you get cold, the blood vessels in your hands and feet constrict to redirect blood flow (and heat) toward the center of your body, keeping your most vital organs toasty.
 Since women tend to have less blood to begin with, this redirection happens faster and leaves their fingers and toes particularly cold.
-Indeed, studies suggest women conserve more heat than men overall—at the cost of their frozen hands and feet, which are 2.8 degrees Fahrenheit colder than men’s, on average.
+Indeed, studies suggest women conserve more heat than men overall — at the cost of their frozen hands and feet, which are 2.8 degrees Fahrenheit colder than men’s, on average.

 She’s Warm on the Inside, but Cold on the Outside